CellMigrationLab/V4SDB_Winter_School_2025/README.md

 </table>

 - You can also use the pre-made CellTracksColab input from the *2_CellTracksColab_input* -folder
-- Create a folder for results
+- Create a new folder for results
-- Open The [CellTracksColab TrackMate notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_TrackMate.ipynb) and make a copy to your drive
+- Open The [CellTracksColab TrackMate notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_TrackMate.ipynb) and make a copy to your drive.
-- Run all cells visualize and to generate plots.
+- Run all cells to visualize tracks and to generate plots.
 - Bonus: Utilize advanced dimensionality reduction techniques to understand your data using [Dimensionality Reduction notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_Dimensionality_Reduction.ipynb)

 ----